-Florida has a huge market for alcohol, possibly fueled by its reputation as a party state where college kids can visit for Spring Break.
+Florida has a huge market for alcohol, possibly fueled by its reputation as a state for college partying for Spring Break.
 Regardless of the reasoning, though, Florida is generally permissive as long as you follow general mailing guidelines for alcohol of all kinds.

 Florida’s sales are high enough that you can expect a lot of competition.
 Consider partnering with local stores to sell in-person alongside any remote sales.

 Georgia broadly allows alcohol shipments directly to consumers.
 It has a relatively large market for alcohol, some of which may be driven by the fact that costs are much lower in Georgia than neighboring Alabama, which has some of the highest taxes in the country.
 Distributing through Georgia is a generally effective way to sell alcohol in its part of the country.